webmafia/fluentlog/README.md

-# FluentLog
+# Fluentlog

-**FluentLog** is a high-performance, asynchronous logging library for Go that implements the Fluent Forward protocol (used by [FluentBit](https://fluentbit.io/) and [Fluentd](https://www.fluentd.org/), hence the name).
+**Fluentlog** is a high-performance, asynchronous logging library for Go that implements the Fluent Forward protocol (used by [FluentBit](https://fluentbit.io/) and [Fluentd](https://www.fluentd.org/), hence the name).
 It is designed for minimal overhead and maximum flexibility, with zero allocations during logging operations.

 > **Note:** While this package integrates with the awesome work of the Fluentd team, this is **not** an official package of theirs.